Zella de Milhau: World War I

 During World War I she left Southampton for England during 1914 and 1915, where she served with the O.H.M.S Volunteer Motor Corps and was appointed as a recruiting sergeant.
 With funds raised from the citizens of Southampton she bought an ambulance in France and drove it between the front line and hospitals.
 For her wartime work she received the French Croix de Guerre, the Gold Medaille de la Reconnaissance francaise, citations from three front line hospitals and the town of Verberie, France.

 Return to Southampton

 Upon returning to Southampton, she purchased a motorcycle and became its first motorcycle officer, "officer number 6".
 The New York Tribune reported in July 1920 that the "Society Girl Motor Cop" Milhau had taken the position of motorcycle policewoman, to chase speeding drivers.
 By September 1920, the Southampton police chief reported that Milhau would stop riding the motorcycle, and move to policing duties as a parole officer and interpreter for foreigners facing the local court.

-De Milhau was the subject of the 1936 book Thank God for Laughter by Mel Erskine.
+De Milhau was the subject of the 1936 book Thank God for Laughter by Mel Erskine, the pen name of her partner, British author, Mollie Lawton.

+De Milhau continued to be an accomplished printmaker upon her return to Southampton.
+In October 1923, The Brooklyn Museum Quarterly recorded that two of De Milhau's drypoint prints, "Sand Dunes, Long Island" and "Lowland" were recent accessions of the Brooklyn Museum.

+In 1923 De Milhau submitted a colored mezzotint print to the Seventh Annual Exhibition of the Brooklyn Society of Etchers.
+Her print "Boats Along Shore" would to cause sea lovers to "long for the tang of its air" according to Ernest G. Draper of The Brooklyn Museum Quarterly.